mr-dojo/personal_data_collector/extension/README.md

 ## Overview

-The PDC Browser Extension eliminates the friction of the original Python implementation by providing:
+The PDC Browser Extension helps you collect and leverage your thoughts, things you read, things you want, meeting/call transcripts YOUR future use:

 - **One-click capture** directly from any webpage
 - **Zero configuration** - install and start collecting immediately